aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

    - [ ] Linq is used properly.
      - [ ] Avoid using `Select(...).Select(..)` or avoid two or more loops when task can be combined into one.

-            ```csharp
+            ```
-              doTask.Select(.. does one task...);
+              doTask.Select(.. does one task...).ToList();
-              doTask.Select(.. does another task...);
+              doTask.Select(.. does another task...).ToList();
               // you are actually writing two forloop, use one.
-Avoid two forloops, write a single plain for loop, language has it you know, LINQ is only released around November, 2007
+Avoid two forloops, write a single plain for loop(create two objects), language has it you know, LINQ is only released around November, 2007.
             ```
    - [ ] Don't use two loops together on same collection, if needed create simple for loop for process.
    - [ ] IList creation capacity given.
    - [ ] SOLID principal applied.
-   - [ ] Used shouldly instead of throw new Argument Exception, point the argument name in the message. `arg.ShouldNotbeNull(nameof(arg));`
+   - [ ] Used shouldly instead of throw new Argument Exception, point the argument name in the message. `arg.ShouldNotBeNull(nameof(arg));`
    - [ ] Rule of thums for Clean Code Applied
      - [ ] No method is more than 15 lines.
      - [ ] No method is taking more than three parameters.
      - [ ] Converted more than 3 parameters to an interface.
      - [ ] Avoid more than 2 interfaces parameters delegating to other methods (use one).
      - [ ] DRY principal applied.
-     - [ ] All methods are taking Interface than actual object.
+     - [ ] All methods are taking Interface than actual object and also returning interface types.
      - [ ] If modified existing method then refactoring applied as per the rule.
    - [ ] Paths are used based on console arguments.
    - [ ] Optimized framework in terms of redundancy.
    - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.
    - [ ] Datatemplate doesn't contain any mix of tabs and spaces, no imbalanced spaces.
    - [ ] Errors are captured with LogHelper or ConsoleLogger.
    - [ ] Any I/O is handled with `Try-Catch` ,plus, `LogHelper` used properly.
-And also MutexHelper is being used.
+Moreover, use MutexHelper for file I/O.
 - [ ] Jira closed when PR is merged.
 - [ ] Assign to reivewer when check-list is all checked except for merge.